And that thou less may wonder at my word,

 Chestnuts are another typical product Tuscany is proud of.
 Chestnuts go hand in hand with the hunt for mushrooms, although strict laws protect both these fruits from inexperienced "hunters" today.
 Chestnuts, an integral part of the Tuscan diet since ancient times for their nutritional properties, are the star of several manifestations all around Tuscany.
 However, the territory that has gained international claim for its special and unique chestnut variety is the Mugello, where the local species has got the prestigious Italian quality assurance label IGP.

 Moving across Tuscany, you’ll come upon another territory where chestnuts are traditionally the queens of the forests, the Casentino.
 Itineraries among nature, along the Strada dei Sapori del Casentino, and open air museums will guide you to the discovery of chestnut history and local traditions.
-Cetica, a small borgo nestled among the hills between Florence and Casentino, will host the chestnut festival on October 11 and 12.
+Cetica, a small borgo nestled among the hills between Florence and Casentino, will host the chestnut festival on mid-October.
 During the festival you can taste a lot of typical dishes made with chestnuts and local recipes.

 In Talla (pictoresque village nestled in the Casentino Valley, in the province of Arezzo), wine usually comes with the chestnut festival: enjoy a paper horn of caldarroste with a glass of good red wine!
-A huge grill is set up to roast mountains of chestnuts for all visitors on November 1st (date to confirm for 2017): on the same days there will also be another chestnut festival in Raggiolo (October 28-29).
+A huge grill is set up to roast mountains of chestnuts for all visitors usually on November 1st.

 If you happen to be around there on the 8th December and want to try a traditional local dinner, stop by and take your seat at the local Sagra della polenta dolce (once again, in Talla!), a festival of "sweet polenta" which refers to chestnut mush and the baldino, more commonly known as castagnaccio, both served with other typical local products.

 Heading towards the Mount Amiata, we immediately understand how chestnut was important as main ingredient in the traditional diet of this area, especially during the past hardest times.
 Nowaday, local chestnut has been awarded with the IGP quality identification: a delicious occasion for discovering the closeby hamlets and villages, as well as the natural territory including the Park of the Monte Amiata.
 There are so many events in the Monte Amiata region during this season that listing all of them is a very hard job, that's why below we're going to mention just the most important and well known, but keep in mind that culinary festivals will be held everywhere in the area, take a look at this page for discovering all the other gastronomic fairs.
-Abbadia San Salvatore will be home to the Festa d'Autunno - Fair of Autumn - throughout the second and third weekend of October, with a very rich and interesting program (in Italian only), while the Chestnut festival in Arcidosso will be held from October 13 to 15 and 20 to 22.
+Abbadia San Salvatore will be home to the Festa d'Autunno - Fair of Autumn - throughout the second and third weekend of October, while Arcidosso hosts the Chestnut festival.
 Finally, the weekend of November 1st the magic of the wonderful Castratone will fill the atmosphere of Piancastagnaio.

 Mushrooms and truffles, the nobility of the senses